 The price of a sapphire can range from as little as $20 per carat to well over $450 per carat, with rare, high-quality stones fetching hundreds of thousands of dollars per carat.
 Several key factors influence sapphire pricing:

-- Color: The most valuable sapphires have deep, vibrant hues with excellent saturation.
+The most valuable sapphires have deep, vibrant hues with excellent saturation.
 Blue sapphires are particularly sought after, with velvety royal blue and cornflower blue commanding the highest prices.

-- Treatment: Natural, untreated sapphires are significantly more valuable than heat-treated or chemically enhanced stones.
+Natural, untreated sapphires are significantly more valuable than heat-treated or chemically enhanced stones.
 Most sapphires on the market have undergone some form of treatment, making untreated gems exceptionally rare.

-- Cut & Shape: A well-cut sapphire maximizes brilliance and color.
+A well-cut sapphire maximizes brilliance and color.
 Traditional shapes like round, oval, and cushion tend to be pricier due to their high demand.

-- Carat Weight: Larger sapphires are rarer, but size alone doesn’t dictate price—quality is just as important.
+Larger sapphires are rarer, but size alone doesn’t dictate price—quality is just as important.
 A smaller, high-quality sapphire can be worth far more than a larger, inferior stone.

-2. Which Sapphires Are the Most Expensive?
+2. Which Sapphires Are the Most Expensive ?

 The highest-priced sapphires are typically deep blue with excellent clarity and saturation.
 However, flawless pink, yellow, and padparadscha sapphires (a rare pink-orange variety) can also command sky-high prices.